 The Division, led by Mark Johnson, M.D., is made up of expertly trained neurologists, imaging specialists, nurses, and technicians.
 Stroke teams use a multidisciplinary approach to treat all forms of stroke and blood vessel disease affecting the brain and spinal cord.
-Patients at Parkland Memorial Hospital, Zale Lipshy University Hospital, and St. Paul University Hospital receive expert care coupled with state-of-the-art technology.
+Patients at Parkland Memorial Hospital, Zale Lipshy University Hospital, and William P. Clements Jr. University Hospital receive expert care coupled with state-of-the-art technology.

 UT Southwestern’s Department of Neurology and Neurotherapeutics is committed to cutting-edge research in the field of stroke and cerebrovascular disease.
 The University’s groundbreaking research often leads to advancements in diagnostic techniques and treatments that improve assessment and recovery from nervous system diseases.

 Multiple clinical stroke research trials are underway across all phases of stroke care—acute treatment, secondary prevention, and recovery/rehabilitation.
 The research trials give patients the opportunity to take part in cutting-edge cerebrovascular medicine.

 Research initiatives continue to expand with the additions of two researchers to the section in 2010.
 The program is also developing an innovative Neuro-Models Facility (NMF) for the UT Southwestern research community.
 The NMF will provide resources and services for investigators who want to test new treatments for diseases of the nervous system.